-How to Make A Classic Family Pot Roast
+How to Make A Southern Pot Roast

 - Sear- Brown the roast in a hot skillet with olive oil.
 About 2 minutes on each side seals in the natural juices of the roast and creates a great base for your braising liquids.

 - Liquids for Pot Roast- Use beef broth and red wine to get all the tasty “cooked on” bits from the bottom of your browning skillet.
 This adds layers of flavor to your sauce which will only make your roast better!
-Whisk in seasonings and aromatics.
+Whisk in seasonings and dried aromatics.

 - Cover & Cook- Add roast and chopped potatoes, carrots and onions to a large dutch oven or large casserole dish.
 Pour braising liquid over veggies and roast.
 Tuck in a bay leaf, cover and cook for 3-3.5 hours in an oven or 8-10 hours on low in a slow cooker, or crock pot.
 (See oven temps below.)